 Forget watching share prices and buying single stocks.
 It’s time consuming, risky and there’s a better way.

-Step 1: Find financial advisor recommended by a friend or family member
+Step 1: Find a financial advisor recommended by a friend or family member

-Step 2: Give money to financial advisor to build nice stock portfolio
+Step 2: Give money to the financial advisor to build nice stock portfolio

 Step 3: Happily pay advisor, platform and trading fees